When your group decides to use Upham Woods:

 60 days or more in advance:

 - Check on insurance for your group visit.
-Upham Woods does not provide insurance for visiting groups.
+Upham Woods does not provide blanket accident insurance coverage for visitors..

 - Have all youth and adults complete a UW System Agreement for Assumption of Risk form.
 We must have a completed, signed (by parent or guardian for youth under 18 years of age) Health Form and Assumption of Risk form for everyone at camp, adults included.